Ankle tendinitis (Peroneal Tendinosis)

 - Rest: avoid putting pressure on the ankle and any activities that make symptoms worse; try low-impact options like swimming and cycling instead

 - Ice: apply an ice pack or cold compress to the ankle for 15-20 minutes, about three times a day until symptoms start to subside

-- Compression: wear a compression bandage or support brace to reduce inflammation
+- Compression: wear a compression bandage or support brace to support the injured area

 - Elevation: when resting, keep the ankle elevated above the heart

 Depending on how severe your ankle tendinitis is, your physical therapist may prescribe an ankle brace or even a boot to address symptoms.
 Your treatment program will consist of a number of components that will all be focused on reducing pain and increasing function, and will typically include the following:

 - Passive modalities: your physical therapist will often use ice, heat, ultrasound and soft-tissue massage to alleviate pain and symptoms; passive means that these treatments are being performed on the patient without any effort on their part